eWaterCycle/era5cli/docs/source/instructions.rst

   --months MONTHS

                         Month(s) to download data for.
 Defaults to all months.
-For every year in :samp:`--years` only these months will be downloaded.
+For every year, only these
+                        months will be downloaded.

   --days DAYS

                         Day(s) to download data for.
 Defaults to all days.
-                        For every year in :samp:`--years` only these days will be downloaded.
+                        For every year, only these days will be downloaded.

   --hours HOURS